zopefoundation/Zope/zdgbook/source/Products.rst

   def initialize(registrar):
       registrar.registerClass(
           PollProduct,
-          constructors = (addForm, addFunction),
+          constructors=(addForm, addFunction),
           )

 This function makes one call to the registrar object which registers a class as an addable object.
 The registrar figures out the name to put in the product add list by looking at the 'meta_type' of the class.
 Zope also deduces a permission based on the class's meta-type, in this case *Add Polls* (Zope automatically pluralizes "Poll" by adding an "s").
 The 'constructors' argument is a tuple of objects consisting of two functions: an add form which is called when a user selects the object from the product add list, and the add method which is the method called by the add form.
 Note that these functions are protected by the constructor permission.

 Note that you cannot restrict which types of containers can contain instances of your classes.
 In other words, when you register a class, it will appear in the product add list in folders if the user has the constructor permission.

 See the *API Reference* for more information on the 'ProductRegistrar' interface.